-The Income Generation Committee meets quarterly and comprises of senior leadership team members, specialist advisors and trustees.
+The Income Generation Committee meets quarterly and comprises of trustees, specialist advisors and senior leadership team members.
 Attendees contribute to strategic discussions for future planning and deep dives into specific existing activities.
-Fundraising activities are detailed in the quarterly committee papers, with an standing open invite for trustees or senior leadership team not on this committee, to attend should they wish.
+Fundraising activities are detailed in the quarterly committee papers, with a standing open invite for trustees or senior leadership team not on this committee to attend should they wish.

-From time to time the charity may work with established and reputable service providers, such as mailing houses or event management companies.
 The Charity is GDPR compliant.
-The Communications and Income Generation Director attends Information Governance (IG) meetings and the team contributes to the Information Governance (IG) Handbook.
+The Income Generation and Communications Director attends Information Governance (IG) meetings and the team contributes to the Information Governance (IG) Handbook.
 Where work is undertaken with external bodies, privacy notices are reviewed, and privacy impact assessments are conducted.
 This information is then recorded on an information asset register, which is checked annually.

 To comply with Fundraising Regulator requirements, the Charity has a dedicated supporter relationship management system and robust systems for data maintenance and record keeping.
-In the period 1 April 2022 to 31 March 2023, we received four suppression requests (two from one individual) from the Fundraising Preference Service.
-Three of the four were actioned on the same day with one actioned within two weeks.
+In the period 1 April 2023 to 31 March 2024, we received one suppression request from the Fundraising Preference Service.
+This was actioned within two days.